 The Bible plainly teaches that being made of flesh and blood means that humans are mortal, made of decomposing substance.
 Unless supernaturally changed, the human body is “corruptible,” according to 1 Corinthians 15.

 The apostle Paul was inspired to explain that it is impossible for physical human beings to live on into the Kingdom of God: “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; nor does corruption inherit incorruption” (1 Corinthians 15:50).
 The Kingdom of God is spiritual, permanent, whereas human beings are temporary.
 We are subject to aging, disease and injury.
-Flesh and blood always perishes.
+Flesh and blood will always perish.

 The lifespan of a human being is limited.
 The lifespan of someone who inherits the Kingdom of God is unlimited.